kickstand-ui/documentation/docs/getting-started/framework-integrations/ember.md

 - Copying the component definitions into your `assets` directory
 - Optionally generating a wrapper component for improved compatibility with older Ember versions

-Start off by installing the Ember addon
+Start off by installing the Ember addon:

 ```bash
 ember install ember-cli-stencil